zuhlke/engineering-posts/dark-mode-css-vars.md

 people that the contrasts on the machines work as expected.
 During our testing sessions we could just adapt certain variables at runtime allowing us to directly test their feedback.

-On top of that the tooling during build time as well as runtime in the browser is very compelling.
+On top of that, the tooling during build time as well as runtime in the browser is very compelling.
-Over all we only missed the ability of relative colors which should be arriving in CSS in the near future.
+Overall we only missed the ability of relative colors which should be arriving in CSS in the near future.